OCFL/extensions/docs/NNNN-mutable-head.md

 * **Mutable HEAD:** A mutable OCFL version that contains the HEAD state of an object and is outside of the core OCFL specification.
 * **Mutable HEAD version:** The version identifier of the mutable HEAD, eg `v3`
-* **Root HEAD version:** The version identifier of the most recent official OCFL version under the object root.
+* **Root HEAD version:** The version identifier of the most recent immutable OCFL version under the object root.
 * **Extension directory:** This extension’s root directory within objects that use it, `[object-root]/extensions/NNNN-mutable-head`.
 * **Mutable HEAD version directory:** The directory within the extension directory that contains the OCFL version for the mutable HEAD, `[object-root]/extensions/NNNN-mutable-head/head`.
 * **Mutable HEAD inventory:** The inventory located in the mutable HEAD version directory.